-a.
-Attested:

-naxma = ⇒ naxm e naxma-pi naxma -xma

-b.
-Not attest ed:

-washte washte-p oi∌ washt a -pi wa shte-shte
+- (73) Changes have been asymmetrical - a.
+Attested: naxma ⇒ naxme naxma-pi naxma-xma b.
+Not attested: washte washte-pi ⇒ \washta-pi washte-shte

 Thus, the Lakhota change poses two mysteries: first, how were new, "internally inconsistent" paradigms created?
 (This was not predicted in any of the incomplete learning scenarios discussed in the previous section.)
 Second, why were only [a]-final verbs affected?
 In the next section, I will show that both of these mysteries can be explained under a model that limits learners to choosing URs that match a particular surface form (the single surface base hypothesis).
-Under this restriction, learners are not always able to set up a UR that preserves all surface contrasts; in fact, in the case of three-way contrasts, neither form alone can predict the paradigm of a word.
-The strategy, therefore, is to compare the various forms in the Lakhota verb paradigm and see whether there is a form that, while not preserving all contrasts, at least preserves more contrasts than any other form.
+Under this restriction, learners are not always able to set up a UR that preserves all surface contrasts; in fact, in the case of symmetrical neutralizations, neither form alone can predict the paradigm of a word.
+As with Yiddish and Latin, I will compare the various forms in the Lakhota verb paradigm and see whether there is a form that, while not preserving all contrasts, at least preserves more contrasts than any other form.
 It will emerge that once both phonological and morphological neutralizations are taken into consideration, there is such a form (a second person form).
 Moreover, when we consider the grammar that would be needed to derive the remainder of the paradigm from the second person, it predicts two types of overregularization: extending ablaut and non-final reduplication to [a]-final verbs.

-4 Restricting UR discovery to a single surface form
+5.3 Restricting UR discovery to a single surface form

 Let us now go back to the beginning, this time operating under the single surface base restriction.
-Recall that the basic analytical problem in (5) (repeated below), is that there are three surface patterns, but only two phonemes involved.
+Recall that the basic analytical problem in (61) (repeated below), is that there are three surface patterns, but only two phonemes involved.
 The challenge, therefore, is to come up with an underlying form for $chep\{e \sim a\}$ .